 One of my favorite things in life (to host and attend) is a dinner party.
-Like I mentioned in my Girls on Food bio, I discovered my love of food by devouring every word and gorgeous photo in Martha Stewart’s 1982 cookbook, Entertaining.
+I discovered my love of food by devouring every word and gorgeous photo in Martha Stewart’s 1982 cookbook, Entertaining.
 I daydreamed of the days I might attend such elegant affairs.
 As an adult, I now get to see those dreams into fruition.
 Many people love to entertain but do not host dinner parties because of the stress, time, and expense; but what if you only had to make one dish, and not a whole menu?
-Enter: Supper Club.
+Enter: this easy Jubilee Supper Club menu for an elegant, sit-down dinner party for twelve.

 Jubilee Supper Club was also a sight to see this past Saturday night.
 Our dear friend, Allison, hosted (it was a major bonus that she lives eight doors down from us).
 Everything was gorgeous.
 The table setting was a sea of gorgeous gold-rimmed china and crystal.